SKaplanOfficial/Raycast-Pins/DEVLOG.md

 ## 1.4.0 Release, TBD

+### 2023-09-03

+- Added keyboard shortcuts for quick pins
+- Added ability to set a keyboard shortcut for each pin.
+Some shortcuts are reserved for the extension itself.
+- Added support for multi-layer groups (i.e. groups within groups).
+The parent group can be specified by providing its ID while editing a group.
+- Added setting to hide/show the "Copy Pin Data" menu item.
+- Added setting to hide/show the "Preferences..." menu item.
+- Added setting for sorting pins alphabetically, by frequency, date last used, creation date, or manually.
+Groups can be controlled separately from non-grouped pins.
+- Improved group deletion logic -- now hands children off to the parent group, if one exists.

 ### 2023-09-02

 - Added `{{alert timeout=[number]:[title],[message]}}` directive for displaying an alert with the specified title and message, with an optional timeout in seconds.
 The default timeout is 10 seconds.